mattermost/docs/source/help/messaging/formatting-text.rst

 You can set the width and height of the displayed image after the URL of the image by using an equals sign ``=`` followed by values for both width and height ``##x##``.
 If you set only the width, Mattermost adjusts the height to maintain the original aspect ratio.

 .. warning::
-  The native apps do not support fixed width and height and will display the image full-size.
+  The native apps do not support fixed width and height and will display the full-size image.

 Examples: